A Perfect Getaway

 Enjoy the cafe and other spa treatments, if you wish.
 Definitely book prior to going, so you don’t miss out, as it is very popular.
 Allow a few hours and you will leave feeling rejuvenated.

-There are quite a few wineries found in Dromana and all around the Peninsula region.
+What better way to enjoy a Melbourne holiday at Dromana than by visiting one of the wineries in Dromana and around the Peninsula region.
 The climate is apparently perfect for wine growing, as around 200 wine makers here agree.

 The Trofeo Estate Winery in Dromana is a divine setting inland from the beach.
 I luncheoned at their charming barn-like restaurant and sampled a drop or three.
 Just research, you know (wink).